Google Play Developer Console

 Setting Up IAP In Creator

-Before publishing your gameproj, you’ll need to set up your in-app purchases in Creator.
-This is done through the PurchaseTable and the new IAP behaviors introduced in version 0.12 of Creator.
+Before publishing your game, you’ll need to set up your in-app purchases in Creator.
+This is done through the PurchaseTable and the IAP behaviors.

 One difference between Google and the other IAP providers (iOS and Amazon) with regards to setting up in-app purchases is that the Product IDs for Google IAP can’t use capital letters.